Car Shipping in Florida: 2026 Costs & Routes

 How Auto Transport Works

-Welcome to the car shipping 101 guide for Florida drivers.
-Whether you are moving across state lines or sending a vehicle to a new home, understanding the auto transport process helps you feel confident and avoids surprises.
+Welcome to the Car Shipping 101 guide for Florida.
+Whether you are moving across the state or sending a vehicle to another coast, understanding the auto transport process helps you feel confident.
+This short guide walks you through each step, from the first phone call to the moment your car arrives at its new address.